Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Secure with the Waist Cord (Koshi-himo)

-Hold both sides together at your waist and tie the koshi-himo cord firmly around your hips.
+Tie the koshi-himo cord firmly around your hips.
 Adjust the hem to sit just above ankle level for the most elegant look.

 Yukata ohashori fabric fold adjustment guide